-If you can answer yes to to two or more of those questions, you could benefit from the Sleep Disorders Center at St. Tammany Parish Hospital.
+If you can answer yes to two or more of those questions, you could benefit from the Sleep Disorders Center at St. Tammany Health System.

 The facility, which is fully accredited by the American Academy of Sleep Medicine, has state-of-the-art amenities with four bedrooms, three with queen size beds and one special needs room.
-All rooms are equipped with private bathrooms as well as cable TV and Wi-Fi.
+All rooms are equipped with private bathrooms as well as cable TV, Wi-Fi and personal A/C.

 Unlike ordinary sleep labs, our center not only provides the testing, but also follow-up with comprehensive treatment at the same convenient location.
 A board-certified sleep physician is available to discuss your results and recommend the best treatment for your sleep disorder.

-Our professional staff of registered polysomnography technicians are available to answer any questions and provide support for your sleep health.
+Our professional staff of registered polysomnography technologists are available to answer any questions and provide support for your sleep health.

 Risk factors for sleep disorders range from high blood pressure and heart disease to stroke and fatigue-related motor vehicle accidents.